 The civil code and customary law put women at a disadvantage with respect to personal status matters like marriage and child custody, with some exceptions among the Bubi.
 Laws against rape and domestic violence are not enforced effectively.
 The government does little to collect data, raise awareness, or support civil society efforts to combat such problems.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 0 / 4

 The country’s oil wealth is concentrated among the ruling elite, leaving much of the population without access to basic services.
-Equatorial Guinea continues to score poorly on social and economic development indicators.
+Despite national economic growth driven by natural resource exploitation, Equatorial Guinea continues to score poorly on social and economic development indicators.